mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/proposal.md

 ## Communication strategy

+Primary Message:
+To provide a one stop shop on the Manchester Fashion scene.
+It will answer the questions of what is on trend?
+Where should I shop?
+Are their discounts I could use?
+Whilst promoting local businesses and encourging footfall in the Manchester City Centre.

 _What are the primary messages you want to convey to the target audience?
 What makes your guide unique?
 What can you do that other guides can&#39;t?
 Briefly explain how the new site will convey the primary messages_.